An exploration of recent developments of Recurrent Units in Recurrent Neural Networks (RNN) and their effect on contextual understanding in text.

 However as it plays a critical part in the Nested LSTM unit, that is discussed later, its equations are mentioned here.

-The gate activation functions
+The gate activation functions are usually the simoid activation function.

 Even though the LSTM unit and GRU solves the vanishing gradient problem on a theoretical level, long-term memorization continues to be a challenge in recurrent neural networks.